 Celebrate with Us

 Whether it’s a romantic wedding, corporate gathering, or milestone celebration, a bespoke event staged on a magnificent private island will be unforgettable.

-Enjoy water activities, great meals and quality time shared with those who are important to you, and go on a wellness journey and find your inner peace.
+Enjoy water activities, great meals and quality time shared with those who are important to you, and re-connect with yourself, family and friends.

-Offering a choice of beach, ocean, or jungle setting, the resort’s one- and two-bedroom villas are designed to blend in with the natural surroundings.
+Offering a choice of beach, ocean, or jungle settings, the resort’s one- and two-bedroom villas are designed to blend in with the island’s natural surroundings.